-Awesome team dashboards: Graphite and Prometheus only have out-of-box barebones graphing tools.
-We integrate both with hosted Grafana to give everyone in your team access to great Grafana dashboards.
+Awesome team dashboards: Graphite only has out-of-box barebones graphing tools.
+We integrate with hosted Grafana to give everyone in your team access to great Grafana dashboards.

 Out-of-box dashboards: Upon account creation, or installation of our plugins (AWS, Heroku, etc.), dashboards magically appear to get you going quickly.

 Long-term storage: No more sleepless nights worrying if your Graphite or Prometheus will collapse when it runs out of disk space or storage.
 We auto-scale horizontally while you sleep.